Are You Okay? START HERE 👋

 Before we dive into the content here, tell me about you!
 I’d love to know:

-who you are,
+who you are

-where you’re from,
+where you’re from

-and what is top of mind for you when it comes to your own health.
+what is top of mind for you when it comes to your own health.

 Want to know more about me?
 Click here to read the About page.

-And lastly, here are some of the most popular posts around here for you to start with:
+Last, here are some of the most popular posts around here for you to start with:

 Hi.
 I am Danielle.
 51 years young, labor and delivery nurse and OB clinical instructor.
 I have been married for 27 years to my best friend.
 We have 2 sons who are 22 and 20.
 They live at home, work and attend college.